 Con motivo de la escalada de tensión en las relaciones bilaterales entre España y Marruecos, y ante la previsible duración de la presente crisis, ECFR…

 No hay aspiraciones colectivas sin inspiración, ni futuro sin memoria.
-Seguir construyendo Europa sobre relaciones de confianza es hoy más necesario que nunca.
+Seguir construyendo Europa sobre relaciones de confianza es hoy más necesario que nunca

 Privacy Preference

-If you are under 16 and wish to give consent to optional services, you must ask your legal guardians for permission.We use cookies and other technologies on our website.
-Some of them are essential, while others help us to improve this website and your experience.Personal data may be processed (e.g. IP addresses), for example for personalized ads and content or ad and content measurement.You can find more information about the use of your data in our privacy policy.Here you will find an overview of all cookies used.
-You can give your consent to whole categories or display further information and select certain cookies.
+We use cookies and other technologies on our website.
+Some of them are essential, while others help us to improve this website and your experience.Personal data may be processed (e.g. IP addresses), for example for personalized ads and content or ad and content measurement.You can find more information about the use of your data in our privacy policy.You can give your consent to whole categories or display further information and select certain services.
+You can revoke your consent at any time using the links under https://ecfr.eu/consent-management/